Identification

 Screening of vulnerability

 The Immigration Office uses a registration form in which it is indicated if a person is a (unaccompanied) minor, + 65 years old, pregnant, a single woman, LGBTI, a victim of trafficking, victim of violence (physical, sexual, psychological), has children, or has medical or psychological problems.
-[4] These categories offer a broader definition than the one provided in the Aliens Act and the Reception Act.
+[5] These categories offer a broader definition than the one provided in the Aliens Act and the Reception Act.
 The form further offers an empty space for additional information, often used in practice to indicate urgent needs, e.g. medical needs.
-The registration process will be faster for asylum seekers, and certain reception centres, such as emergency centres, will not be assigned to them.
+The registration process will be faster for vulnerable asylum seekers, and certain reception centres, such as emergency centres, will not be assigned to them by Fedasil.

 Similarly, at the CGRS level, there are few specific provisions regarding the screening, processing and assessing of vulnerabilities of asylum seekers.
-There is a general obligation to consider the asylum seeker’s individual situation and personal circumstances, particularly the acts of persecution or serious harm already undergone, which could be regarded as a specific vulnerability.[5]
-In case of a gender-related claim, one can oppose being interviewed by a protection officer from the other sex or with the assistance of an interpreter from the other sex.[6]
-Whether unaccompanied or accompanied, children should be interviewed in appropriate circumstances, and their best interests should be decisive in the examination of the asylum application.[7]
+There is a general obligation to consider the asylum seeker’s individual situation and personal circumstances, particularly the acts of persecution or serious harm already undergone, which could be regarded as a specific vulnerability.[6]
+In case of a gender-related claim, applicants can refuse being interviewed by a protection officer from the other sex or with the assistance of an interpreter from the other sex.[7]
+Whether unaccompanied or accompanied, children should be interviewed in appropriate circumstances, and their best interests should be decisive in the examination of the asylum application.[8]

-Unaccompanied children applying for asylum are handed the brochure “Guide for the unaccompanied Minor who applies for asylum in Belgium”, published by the CGRS in different languages.
+At the moment of registration, unaccompanied children applying for asylum are handed the brochure “Guide for the unaccompanied Minor who applies for asylum in Belgium”, published by the CGRS in different languages.
 The Aliens Act also has specific provisions on the procedures for unaccompanied children when they do not apply for asylum.
 Unaccompanied children should always be accompanied by their guardians during interviews.
 In contrast, accompanied children who apply separately or who request to be heard by the CGRS during the procedure of their parents should only be accompanied by the lawyer and person of trust during the first interview.
-If there are more interviews at a later stage, the CGRS can also interview the child alone.[8]
+If there are more interviews at a later stage, the CGRS can also interview the child alone.[9]

 At the CGRS, two vulnerability-orientated units have been established that render support to protection officers dealing with such cases:

 • A “Gender Unit” trained following the EUAA module on Gender, Gender Identity & Sexual Orientation helps ensure that gender-related applications for international protection are adequately addressed.
-Gender-related asylum applications include claims based on sexual orientation, gender identity or sexual characteristics (LGBTI), fear of undergoing Female genital mutilation (FGM), honour crimes, forced marriages, domestic violence, sexual violence;[9]
+Gender-related asylum applications include claims based on sexual orientation, gender identity or sexual characteristics (LGBTI), fear of undergoing Female Genital Mutilation (FGM), honour crimes, forced marriages, domestic violence, sexual violence;[10]

 • A “Minors Unit”, headed by an appointed coordinator, ensures a harmonised approach, information exchange and exchange of best practices.
 Unaccompanied minors are only interviewed by specially trained protection officers, who follow the EUAA training module on Interviewing Children.[11]